Playwright cheatsheet: Essential commands, patterns, and tips

 What is the Playwright cheatsheet?

-A Playwright cheatsheet is a quick reference guide that provides a summary of the important commands, workflows, and test patterns one uses while doing automation with Playwright.
+A Playwright Cheatsheet is a quick reference guide that provides a summary of the important commands, workflows, and test patterns one uses while doing automation with Playwright.
 It helps you write tests faster by giving you easy access to the commands you use every day when building automated test suites.

 While the official documentation is comprehensive, a Playwright Cheat Sheet emphasizes speed and efficiency.
 It's designed to help QA teams avoid searching through long docs by giving them every essential code pattern in one place.